ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

 Add dependancies to the Data and UI projects back to Core.
 Add dependancies to the Test project to all three projects.

 ![Project Dependancies](/siteimages/Articles/DB-Primer/Project-Dependancies.png)

+##  Testing

+Testing and coding should go side by side.
+I'm not an advocate of Test Driven Design [TTD] but I do believe in developing and testing sit side-by-side.
+Write some code and then write a test to make sure it does what you think it does, and tests the edge cases.
+There's no separate Testing section, tests are build alongside services and components.

+In Blazor we write one of 5 types of classes:

+1. **Infrastructure Classes** - `Startup`, `Program`.
+2. **Helper Classes** - utility or helper classes for our main code.
+These can include extension classes.
+3. **Data Classes** - classes that represent data we pass around our applications - `WeatherForecast` for example.
+4. **Service Classes** - classes that will run in the Services Container and are available for injection.
+5. **Components** - UI components.  `Index.razor`, `NavMenu.razor`, `App.razor`.
+We write these in Razor, but the get compiled into classes of the same name.

+The majority of code will be services and components.
+These are also the hardest to test.
+In the application we will concentrate on these.

+Our test frameworks will:

+1. Use **xUnit** as the main framework.
+2. Use **bUnit** for Renderer and RenderTree emulation in component testing.
+3. Not use Selenium.
+4. Use **Moq** extensively to mock up services and test service interactions.
+5. Use **FluentAssertions** to expanding our `Assert` statements.
+6. Use **Tynamix.ObjectFiller** to generate data in some classes.